Azure/autorest.python/README.md

 pipeline:
   python:
-    # just passes content thru,
-    # makes it so that the python: config section loads.
+    # doesn't process anything, just makes it so that the 'python:' config section loads early.
     pass-thru: true
+    input: openapi-document/multi-api/identity

+  modelerfour:
+    # in order that the modelerfour/flattener/grouper/etc picks up
+    # configuration nested under python: in the user's config,
+    # we have to make modeler four pull from the 'python' task.
+    input: python

+  python/m2r:
     input: modelerfour/identity

-  python/m2r:
-    input: python

   python/namer:
     input: python/m2r